Sep9

 “Teaches how those who hate the voice of truth will do all they can to get rid of it so they can go on in their sins” ⇒ We go to great lengths to conceal sin, to excuse and justify our sin.
 We don’t like it when people show us our sin and failures.
 If someone points out an inconsistency or sin in our life we instinctively defend it in doing whatever it takes to excuse it or justify it.

-“Calls for standing for the truth and what is right even if it means paying the price for it later on.” ⇒ Be prepared for consequences.
+“Calls for standing for the truth and what is right even if people get offended and angry by it.” ⇒ Be prepared for consequences in telling the truth.
 There is often a price to be paid for standing for the truth.
 If you stand against an employer you should be prepared to lose your job.
 If you stand against evil people you should be prepared for attempts at intimidation.
 You should be prepared for a lawsuit or even a visit from law enforcement.
 You should not be surprised when this happens and you should be willing to take what comes without giving in to the pressure.
 John the Baptist went to jail.
 He likely knew it was a possibility when he spoke up.
 Paul and the other apostles were imprisoned many times.
 It comes with the territory.
 If you tell the truth, there will often be a price to pay.

-“Even today, we need to follow John’s example in proclaiming the truth of God’s word into the darkness of the world and culture around us.
-We need to tell people the truth of their sin and their need for Jesus, even if it means ruffling their feathers, even if it means suffering the consequences for doing so.” ⇒ We also should never be shy about declaring the truth.
+“Even today, we need the courage to proclaim the Gospel to the sinful world around us.
+We need to tell people the truth about their sin and their need to repent even if it means ruffling their feathers, even if it means suffering the consequences for doing so later on.” ⇒ We should never be shy about declaring the truth.
 We say we believe, but how much do you really believe what the Scriptures say?
 If you were threatened with jail for declaring what is righteous before God, would you continue to proclaim the truth, or would you back away?
 John’s goal in life was to serve the Lord, and if that meant imprisonment, then so be it.
 He would not compromise the message of the Lord and so he was put in prison.

 Additional Notes & Applications